Easter sugar cookies with royal icing

 How to use Royal Icing Effectively

 During this shoot, I worked on how to control icing- I used different piping bags that were shown on Holly Fox’s Instagram page.
 I ordered 3 different sizes as I tested how much icing would fit in the bag, and how I would utilize them during the process.
 In the smaller bags, I would put thicker icing into them, for creating borders on the cookies, and use larger bags for much thinner icing to flood these borders to create seamless decorations.
-These piping bags had only a knot at the opposite end of the bag, as opposed to tying them with a rubber band or just using a squeeze bottle.
-I definitely prefer using these piping bags, as I think it allowed be to use the icing much more effectively, but I still prefer to use squeeze bottles when working with kids.
+These piping bags had only a knot at the opposite end of the bag, as opposed to tying them with or just using a squeeze bottle.
+I definitely prefer using these piping bags, as I think it allowed me to use the icing much more effectively, but I still prefer to use squeeze bottles when working with kids.
 The icings can also stay good for 5-6 days in these bags in a cool room.
 I not only changed how I applied icing, but I changed the royal icing recipes a bit.
 After being told that the cookies taste a bit bland, I changed the brand of vanilla I used.
 This brand has a large difference in price, but I think it gives more flavor than the brand I usually use, which is much sweeter, but not as rich as this new brand.
-I also changed the way I baked the cookies- as I prepared them to be cut, I used a French style rolling pin instead of an adjustable-thickness rolling pin but this didn't turn out too well.
+I also changed the way I baked the cookies- as I prepared them to be cut, I used a instead of an but this didn’t turn out too well.
 The cookies came out burnt on some edges because they weren’t evenly thick, so I’ll be sticking with the adjustable thickness rolling pin.

 How to Optimize the Baking Process

 Making the cookies is most effective in stages and batches.
-The process is quite long and can’t be rushed, so I tend to break the process into several days- I make dough on one day, mix the icing, then bake the cookies a couple days later.
+The process is quite long and can’t be rushed, so I tend to break the process into several days- I make dough on one day, mix the icing, then bake the cookies a couple of days later.
 The cookies can always be frozen in whatever stage and kept fresh, so the process can even be done over the course of a week.
 This ensures that the process isn’t rushed and the large amounts of cookies are made quite quickly.
-For storage, I freeze a layer of cookies on a cookie sheet, then stack the cookies with parchment paper to separate them, and wrap them in cellophane to keep them air-tight, and then cooking foil to prevent freezer burn, which allows the cookies to stay good for three to four weeks in the freezer, and will still taste fresh.
+For storage, I freeze a layer of cookies on a baking sheet, then stack the cookies with parchment paper to separate them, and wrap them in cellophane to keep them air-tight, and then cooking to prevent freezer burn, which allows the cookies to stay good for three to four weeks in the freezer, and will still taste fresh.
 I find that other than in shoots, cookies serve well in a box as a thank you gift, and I give them to my daughter for dessert or in her school lunchboxes.

 Despite being for work, I’ve come to enjoy the process that is cookie making and decorating.
 Everybody has their activities to de-stress and relax, and mine is decorating cookies.
 It may seem daunting to have a whole entire tub of cookies to decorate, but I’ve found the fun in it, especially when I get my daughter or son to help for a bit.